nyu-cs-gy-6533-fall-2022/base/General_Rules.md

 *  Screenshots of all your results with associated descriptions in the README file.
 You should embed your images in your README file at the appropriate locations, e.g., like this: ![NYU logo](NYU_Long_RGB_Color.png)

-Note: It will generally not be necessary to use additional external software for your assignments.
+Note: It will generally not be necessary (and not allowed!) to use additional external software for your assignments.
 If you find that you need to use additional binaries / external libraries other than those provided by us, please first get approval by contacting us on Discord.

 ## Grading